JulianaAstra/rsschool-cv/cv.md

 ### Experience:

-I have little experience in Frontend development.
+I have little experience in Frontend development..
 This CV is actually my first project.

 ---